vojtechruz/vojtechruzicka-blog/src/posts/java-records/index.md

  - Getters
  - equals(), hashCode() and toString()

-To illustrate this better, let's look at decompiled version of our record.
+To illustrate this better, let's look at the decompiled version of our record.

 ```java
 public final class Cat extends java.lang.Record {